-For multifamily residential buildings, initial performance testing will involve sampling from randomly determined locations in the entire building.
+For multifamily residential buildings pursuing WELL v1 Multifamily Residential pilot or pursuing WELL Certification under WELL v2, initial performance testing will involve sampling from representative locations in the entire building.
+The WELL Core Applicability Matrix applies to multifamily residential buildings pursuing WELL Core Certification under WELL v2.
 However, the scope of Performance Verification during the recertification process will be limited to components of the common areas only (the interiors of occupied living spaces will not be subject to on-site sampling).

-Tentative testing locations are typically selected by the performance testing agent prior to arrival on site.
-However, these tentative testing locations are subject to change once the performance testing agent arrives on site, based on the observed conditions.
+Tentative testing locations are typically selected by the WELL Performance Testing Agent prior to arrival on site.
+However, these tentative testing locations are subject to change once the WELL Performance Testing Agent arrives on site, based on the observed conditions.

 Whenever a calculation results in a fractional sampling point, round up to the next whole number.
 Additionally, please note that the number of sampling locations represents a minimum.
-The performance testing agent may include additional sampling points.
+The WELL Performance Testing Agent may include additional sampling points.